ProfGentry/EpicFinalProject-Starter/docs/github-first-time-setup.md

 # Step 6 — Open the Project in Your IDE

-Open the project folder using your preferred IDE.
+Create a project folder using your preferred IDE.

-Examples:
+Create a Java project:

-- Eclipse
+- Project Name: epic_final_project
-- IntelliJ IDEA
-- VS Code

 Open the folder that contains the repository files.